-This one's geared to the indie kids who aren't averse to a touch of horror.
+This one's geared towards the indie kids who aren't averse to a touch of horror.
 Little Joe is more creepy than scary, luring viewers in with a minimalist arthouse look that cinephiles often adore.

-Jessica Hausner's international drama is about an invention-gone-wrong, centering on a plant breeder who creates a flower that's better than any anti-depressant.
+Jessica Hausner's international drama is about an invention-gone-wrong, centering on a plant breeder who creates a flower that's better than any antidepressant.

 11. Honey, I Shrunk the Kids (1989)

 The tone of Honey, I Shrunk the Kids is perfectly encapsulated by its title.
-But this silly film has more heart to it than you'd expect.
+But this silly film has more heart to it than you'd expect!

-When Wayne's son and the neighbor's kid enter the attic to retrieve a baseball, Wayne's latest ray gun accidently shrinks the both of them.
+When Wayne's son and the neighbor's kid enter the attic to retrieve a baseball, Wayne's latest ray gun accidentally shrinks the both of them.
 As you can imagine, a whole range of funny stuff can be made from this basic plotline, including giant killer ants.

 Joe Johnston's wholesome sci-fi flick is filled with family fun, equally enjoyable by kids and adults.
 It's nostalgic, it's original, and it was followed by a sequel (Honey, I Blew Up the Kid) in 1992.